codeatcg/VRPG/README.md

 3. Then open http://127.0.0.1:8000/app/vrpg/ in your browser and you will see the drawing of the pangenome graph.

+**Note**, For large pangenome graph it's better to prepare data in a computing server and then transfer the data to local 'upload' folder of VRPG.

+## Remote server

-If server is running on different machine start the server by running
+If server is running on a different machine start the server by running

 ```
 python3 manage.py runserver 0.0.0.0:8000